JHDeStip/Stippers/README.md

 The admin can not check-in because he is never a member.

+Note that users are not automatically checked in when they are created or renewed, this must be done explicitly.

 ### Chat
 There is a chat room where members can talk to each other.
 This is one shared room for all members, sending private messages is currently not possible.